whosonfirst/go-whosonfirst-mysql/README.md

 ### whosonfirst

 ```
-CREATE TABLE IF NOT EXISTS whosonfirst (
+CREATE TABLE IF NOT EXISTS %s (
       id BIGINT UNSIGNED PRIMARY KEY,
       properties JSON NOT NULL,
       geometry GEOMETRY NOT NULL,